 It was time for me to go.
 I insisted my husband stay.
 I needed to be alone.

-At home I sat in the chair that supported me all those months (years) it took to write my novel.
+At home I sat in the chair that supported me for all those months (years) it took to write my novel.
 I lifted the manuscript and inhaled deeply to smell the paper and ink.
 I thought about Caroline, Andy and Elaine, the kids.
 The triumphs and disasters.
 It was time they moved on without me.
 Me without them.
 They’d enriched my life in so many ways.
 I’d always have that.
-I put the manuscript down and picked up a box of Oreos.
+I put down the manuscript and picked up a box of Oreos.

 Time to ponder a sequel.

 It is that very particular exhilarating feeling, when you find a book so scrumptious and exotic you open it with a whisper and close it with a sigh.
 You’ve found this book through no one’s urging or description or advertising.
 You wandered alone, woozy in towering aisles with books stacked up to another altitude, on a day when no one seems to have this same idea.
 All others are elsewhere and so it’s only the sound of your own quiet breathing and the buzz of the florescent lights that you hear.
 You are looking deliberately for something, a book of fiction about a man who is lonely in a house deserted, but you are half-hearted about this man and his house and this story.
 You’ve read it before.
 With a woman and a castle.
 And you’ve written it before that.
 So instead you turn and change direction.
 “I don’t know what I’m looking for,” you say to yourself and are left to ponder exactly what it is you mean.